AraneaDev/accountant/docs/ledger-implementation.md

 > **NOTICE:** The bulk of the `Ledger` logic is in the `Altek\Accountant\Ledger` trait.

-## Defining the Ledger model
+## Defining a custom Ledger model
-This is how to set the above custom `MongoLedger` implementation in `config/accountant.php`:
+To use the custom `Ledger` implementation, update the `accountant.ledger.implementation` configuration value with the FQCN:

 ```php
 return [